Hong Kong police shoot protester in chest | DW | 01.10.2019

 A demonstrator was shot in the chest at close range during a clash with the police.
 It is the first injury from a live round in nearly four months of protests.

-A police officer has shot a protester in the chest from close range amid clashes in Hong Kong on Tuesday, local media report.
+A police officer has shot an 18-year-old protester in the chest from close range amid clashes in Hong Kong on Tuesday, local media report.
+This is the first known instance of a protester being shot since demonstrations began in early June.

 Unverified video footage of the incident appears to show half a dozen police officers in a confrontation with a group of a dozen masked protesters wielding umbrellas and metal poles.
-An officer appears in the footage with his firearm drawn before kicking a protester and firing at close range into his chest.
+An officer appears in the footage with his firearm drawn before kicking a protester carrying a metal rod and firing at close range into his chest.
 The protester stumbles to the ground as the crowd scatters.

 Police can then be seen treating the victim before paramedics arrive and place him on a stretcher.